adaptris/interlok-docs-legacy/pages/ui/ui-system-preferences.md

 The system preferences are:

 - **Config Template Url:** Directory where are located the UI templates used in the configuration page.
 - **Config Export Url:** Directory where adapter configuration file get exported.
 The export is done in the configuration page.
+(Removed Since 3.7.1)
 - **Config Store Url:** Directory where configurations are saved (and auto saved).
+- **Config Project Store Url:** Directory where configurations projets are saved (and auto saved) (Since 3.7.0).
 - **Vcs Repo Url:** Directory where all the VCS (Suversion, Git) repositories get stored.
 - **Id Generator:** Random Id generator strategy for new component in the configuration page: (Since 3.5.0)
     - **Random Name:** The generated Id will be a mix of a random famous scientist surname and a random adjective, e.g. amazing-darwin.
 (Default Since 3.5.1)